Dateline NBC / 2 min

 Robert Schwartz was a nationally recognized scientist in biometrics and DNA research.
 In 1978 he co-authored a key paper in *Science* with Margaret Dayhoff providing the first experimental evidence for Lynn Margulis' theory of the symbiogenetic origin of cellular mitochondria and chloroplasts.
 In 1992, he was a founding member of the Virginia Biotechnology Association.
 He was the father of three children, including Catherine Michele, Jesse, and Clara Jane Schwartz.

 On December 8, 2001, Robert Schwartz was killed at his farmhouse in Leesburg, Virginia.
-According to the Wikipedia account of the case, Michael Pfohl drove Kyle Hulbert to the Schwartz residence, accompanied by Pfohl's girlfriend, Katherine Inglis.
+Michael Pfohl drove Kyle Hulbert to the Schwartz residence, accompanied by Pfohl's girlfriend, Katherine Inglis.
 Schwartz let Hulbert into the house, and Hulbert stabbed him to death with a two-foot sword.
 Schwartz's body was discovered two days later.

 Police identified Pfohl through a car that had called for a tow truck near the house around the time of the murder, and brought Pfohl and Inglis in for questioning.
 On December 11, 2001, Inglis told police that Schwartz's daughter Clara had discussed the murder with the three of them beforehand, and that the stated motive was that Schwartz had allegedly hit Clara and that she believed he had tried to poison her.
 Clara Jane Schwartz, then a sophomore at James Madison University, was charged on February 2, 2002, and formally indicted on March 31, 2002, for murder, conspiracy to commit murder, and solicitation of murder.
 Inglis, Pfohl, and Hulbert had each been indicted previously in connection with the killing.